 One cost a borrower wouldn’t have to pay with a proprietary mortgage: upfront mortgage insurance or the monthly premiums.
 In some cases, the costs associated with this type of mortgage may cause a homeowner to decide to sell the home and buy a new one.

 💡 Quick Tip: Generally, the lower your debt-to-income ratio, the better loan terms you’ll be offered.
 One way to improve your ratio is to increase your income (hello, side hustle!).
 Another way is to consolidate your debt and lower your monthly debt payments.

 Pros and Cons of Reverse Mortgages

-But reverse mortgages aren’t without their drawbacks.
-You are required to keep up with property taxes, homeowners’ insurance, and maintenance costs.
-If you don’t pay insurance or taxes, or if you let your home go into disrepair, you risk defaulting on the reverse mortgage.
-If you move out of your home, the loan becomes due.
+• You’ll need to keep up property taxes and insurance, repairs, and any association dues.
+If you don’t pay insurance or taxes, or if you let your home go into disrepair, you risk defaulting on the reverse mortgage, which means the outstanding balance could be called as immediately “due and payable.”